 Plas Newydd, grid ref: SH521696

-Start your walk from the reception area and follow the path that leads down towards the house.
+Start your walk from the reception area and follow the path that leads you towards the house.
 When you turn the corner that's just after the wooden shelter, the path opens up breathtaking views of the house, Faenol and Snowdonia.